mbeavitt/EnsemblRest/README.rst

 ``GET genetree/member/symbol/:species/:symbol`` endpoint to query for gene trees in order to find ortholog and paralog proteins and genes.
-This endpoint returns an HTTP error when a gene tree is not found with code 400 and the error message ``Unable to find given object``.
+This endpoint returns an HTTP error when a gene tree is not found with code 400 and the error message ``Lookup found nothing``.
 We can use this information to detect the error and handle it, or to simply ignore it if we expected it: